denoland/nodetodenochallenge/README.md

 </figure>

-3. Take a screenshot of the output, regardless of success or failure.
+5. Take a screenshot of the output, regardless of success or failure.
-4. Share it on [Twitter](https://twitter.com/deno_land) or
+6. Share it on [Twitter](https://twitter.com/deno_land) or
    [create a GitHub issue](https://github.com/denoland/nodetodenochallenge/issues).
    (If you want to be eligible for the "largest Node project" category, then you must also include a link to the GitHub so we can verify lines of code.)

 And that’s it!
 Have a cup of cocoa and cozy up by the fire.

-## Got an error, but _really_ wanna make it work?

-First, thanks, we love you.
-Second, try these flags:
+## What are all these unstable Node compatibility settings?

 - [`--unstable-bare-node-builtins`](https://docs.deno.com/runtime/manual/tools/unstable_flags#--unstable-bare-node-builtins):
   supported as of [1.30](https://deno.com/blog/v1.30), this flag allows you to